MPLew-is/github-projects-webhook-receiver/ReadMe.md

 	- `GITHUB_APP_INSTALLATION_LOGIN`: name of the user/organization you installed your GitHub App on
 7. [Create a Function URL](https://docs.aws.amazon.com/lambda/latest/dg/urls-configuration.html) for your Lambda
 8. [Create a GitHub webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks) on your user/organization with the Lambda Function URL as the destination
+	- Use the HMAC secret created above and stored in `Secrets/github-credentials.json` as the Webhook secret
 	- The only event you need to receive is `project_v2_item`

 You should now be able to create/move items in your project and have a Slack notification sent to your specified channel.